IIP Internships in Computer Science

 Center for Internet and Society

 Location: Bangalore, India

-Previous work responsibilities (in the words of the previous IIP intern): Published original articles to Centre website; hosted meetings and events; represented the Centre at various distant conferences;conducted research.
+Previous work responsibilities (in the words of past IIP interns): Intern #1: Published original articles for Centre website; hosted meetings and events; represented the Centre at various distant conferences;conducted research.
 Intern #2: Regularly blog on events/ideas happening in the world of Internet privacy and Cybersecurity, especially if it has relation to India.
 Also researched and wrote a report which compares Data Protection laws by nation.

 Location: Copenhagen, Denmark

-Eurofish is an international organization established to assist the development of fisheries and aquaculture in Central and Eastern Europe focusing on post-harvest fisheries and aquaculture industries.
-Eurofish contributes to the development of fisheries and the aquaculture sector through the publication of marketing and industry related information in the Eurofish Magazine, Eurofish website, Eurofish Magazine website, as well as through the organization of conferences, workshops and seminars, business–to–business meetings and by executing a variety of projects in the fields of trade and market, processing and aquaculture.
+About: Eurofish is an international organization established to assist the development of fisheries and aquaculture in Central and Eastern Europe focusing on post-harvest fisheries and aquaculture industries.
+Eurofish contributes to the development of fisheries and the aquaculture sector through the publication of marketing and industry related information in the Eurofish Magazine, Eurofish website, as well as through the organization of conferences, workshops and seminars and by executing a variety of projects in the fields of trade and market, processing and aquaculture.
 The key objectives of Eurofish are to contribute to the sustainable development of the fisheries and aquaculture sector; promote trade of high quality, value-added fishery products; and facilitate the transfer of information and knowledge.
-IIP interns with Eurofish may have any of the following responsibilities: assisting in the preparation of market studies; writing project applications in the field of fisheries; performing IT/web design/ maintenance and database management; assisting in promotion and communication activities; conducting market research and socio-economical studies; research various sales and promotional agencies/ institutions and perform other duties as required.
-IIP candidates with interests in marketing, business administration, economics, journalism; project management and/or computer science are encouraged to apply.
-One placement has been created for an International Internship Program (IIP) intern.

 Geodynamics Group, Research School of Earth Sciences, The Australian National University (ANU)